 From Walt Whitman: Poetry & Prose

-“One Wicked Impulse!” first appeared in 1845 as “Revenge and Requital: A Tale of a Murderer Escaped” in the Democratic Review; the story then reappeared later that year in the New York Weekly News and the following year, with minor changes, in the Brooklyn Daily Eagle.
-When Whitman included it in Specimen Days & Collect four decades later, he not only changed the title but also replaced the overlong final section with a more ambiguous and appropriate two-sentence paragraph.
+“One Wicked Impulse!” first appeared in 1845 as “Revenge and Requital: A Tale of a Murderer Escaped” in the Democratic Review; the story then reappeared later that year in the New York Weekly News and several other papers.
+The following year, it was published with minor changes and a new title in the Brooklyn Daily Eagle.
+When Whitman included it in Specimen Days & Collect four decades later, he not only used the later title but also replaced the overlong final section with a more ambiguous and appropriate two-sentence paragraph.
 The following summary of the original ending contains “spoilers”; readers may wish to read the rest of this introduction after finishing the story, which is presented here in its revised version.

 As Thomas Brasher writes in the 1963 edition of Whitman’s collected writings, the denouement of the earlier versions is “overly sentimental and melodramatic [and] turns the story into propaganda for the anti-hanging cause.”
 In the original story, young Philip Marsh, having escaped punishment for murdering the lawyer who had swindled him and insulted his sister, redeems himself by caring for victims of a cholera epidemic raging through New York City.
 He encounters two orphan brothers living in deplorable conditions in a basement and discovers that they are the sons of the man he had killed.
 The older boy is suffering from cholera and Marsh, as his “crowning act of recompense,” nurses the lad back to health before falling victim to cholera himself.
 On his deathbed, he bequeaths all his property to the two orphans.
 Whitman concludes, “Some of my readers may, perhaps, think that he ought to have been hung at the time of his crime.
 I must be pardoned if I think differently.”